Home > Services > Breast reduction

 • Enjoy recreational activities comfortably

-If you’re considering Breast Reduction in Toronto, Ontario, our board certified plastic surgeon, Dr. Chad Wu has the training and experience to help you obtain your desired outcome.
+If you’re considering a breast reduction mammaplasty in Toronto, Ontario, our board-certified plastic surgeon, Dr. Chad Wu, has the training and experience to help you obtain your desired outcome.

 Vertical Incision